 2019-2020 Networking Groups

-During 2019-2020, multiple interdisciplinary research networking groups will be meeting around the topics described below.
+During 2019-2020, multiple interdisciplinary research networking groups met around the topics described below.

 Resilient Chicago: Modern cities like Chicago are grappling with a myriad of challenges and stressors impacted by social issues, economics, health inequities, crime, environmental design, policies and political decision-making, etc. Building upon the energy of the 2018-2019 Chicago group faculty and in collaboration with community partners, the new “Resilient Chicago” luncheon group will use evidence-based problem-solving from across disciplines to address and assist in solving the many challenges and stressors that Chicago is currently facing.

 Computation and Creativity: Computational creativity is a multidisciplinary field that lies at the intersection of artificial intelligence, cognitive psychology, philosophy, and the arts; the field is concerned with the theoretical and practical issues in the study of creativity.
-Exploration areas during the luncheon series will include tools to assist in the creative process, machine-generated creativity, and analytics for the arts, among others.
-This group will meet for a limited series of luncheons starting November 2019, led by Professors Bryan Pardo and Ian Horswill.
+Exploration areas during the luncheon series included tools to assist in the creative process, machine-generated creativity, and analytics for the arts, among others.